cloud-ark/kubeplus/details.rst

 KubePlus API Add-on
 =======================

 KubePlus API add-on simplifies building workflow automation using Kubernetes Custom APIs/ Resources by extending the Kubernetes resource graph and maintaining all implicit and explicit relationships of Custom Resources created through labels, annotations, spec properties or sub-resources.
+This Custom Resource relationship graph is then used for improved visibility, monitoring and debuggability of Custom Resources.
+KubePlus API add-on additionally allows you to define workflow level Kubernetes Resource dependencies and then allows applying certain security or robustness policies to all these Resources together.
 It brings uniformity in using variety of Custom APIs/Resources and allows users to discover and use them more efficiently and visualize their dependencies with other APIs/Resources for debugging and monitoring purpose.

 This tool is being developed as a part of our  `Platform as Code practice`_.

 .. _Platform as Code practice: https://cloudark.io/platform-as-code

-KubePlus API add-on offers following interfaces through kubectl:

-**1. kubectl man <Custom Resource>:** Provides information about how to use a Custom Resource.

-**2. kubectl composition <Custom Resource Instance>:** Provides information about sub resources created as part of handling a Custom Resource instance.

-**3. kubectl metrics cr <Custom Resource Instance>:** Provides various metrics for Custom Resource instance (number of sub-resources, number of pods, number of containers, number of nodes on which the pods run, total CPU and Memory).

-**4. kubectl metrics account <Account Name>:** Provides various metrics for an account identity - user / service account. (number of custom resources, number of Deployments/StatefulSets/ReplicaSets/DaemonSets/ReplicationControllers, number of Pods, total CPU and Memory).

-**5. kubectl crlogs <Custom Resource Instance>:** Provides logs for all the containers of a Custom Resource instance.

-**6. kubectl cr-relations <Custom Resource Instance>: (upcoming)** Provides information about relationships of a Custom Resource instance with other resources (custom or built-in) via labels / annotations / spec properties / sub-resources.

-You enhance your Kubernetes CRD / Operator packages with a set of Platform-as-Code annotations and then use KubePlus API add-on for workflow modeling with Custom Resources introduced by those Operators.

-KubePlus API add-on extends the Kubernetes resource graph and maintains all implicit and explicit relationships of Custom Resources created through labels, annotations, spec properties or sub-resources.
-This Custom Resource relationship graph is then exposed through the interfaces discussed above for improved visibility, monitoring and debuggability of Custom Resources.
-KubePlus API add-on additionally allows you to define workflow level Kubernetes Resource dependencies and then allows applying certain security or robustness policies to all these Resources together.

 --------
 Details